Arthritis pain relief: Causes & symptoms

 Arthritis pain is called arthralgia.
 For some sufferers, arthralgia feels like a dull ache, others describe it as more of a burning pain.
 Typically, arthritis pain starts after the joint has been used a lot, perhaps after gardening or typing for prolonged periods.
 Some people suffering with arthritis experience tenderness first thing in the morning, when their joints are stiff after sleeping.
 Others report feeling achy when it rains or the levels of humidity change.

 Although there is no cure for arthritis, several treatments can help to slow it down, and to alleviate and manage your pain.

 While a long-term condition, osteoarthritis does not have to get progressively worse, and occasionally it can even improve if those with the condition are able to take steps to manage mild symptoms.
 This might mean:

 - Wearing supportive footwear

 Rheumatoid arthritis cannot be cured, but its progress can be slowed, and arthritis pain can be managed at home.
 Doctors are able to prescribe DMARDs (disease-modifying anti-rheumatic drugs) to ease the symptoms of the disease and biological treatments given by injection.
 Or steroids and over-the-counter painkillers.
 Unfortunately, however, all of these treatment methods have side effects and can be addictive.

-Some less invasive treatments have been shown to help rheumatoid arthritis pain.
+Some less invasive treatments have been shown to provide arthritis pain relief.
 These include physiotherapy, occupational therapy, podiatry and acupuncture.
-More recently, innovative technology like BioWaveGO have been clinically proven to offer relief from pain caused by arthritis by blocking pain signals to the brain.
+More recently, innovative technology like BioWaveGO have been clinically proven to offer relief from arthritis pain by blocking pain signals to the brain.